 Too many friends and acquaintances want to talk about how my loss affects them.

 My friends died.
 I’m grieving.
-Don’t ask me what happened.
+Could you not ask me what happened?

 It has nothing to do with you.

 Your goal should always be able to express compassion.

 Your Words of Condolence for someone grieving.